Free Shipping for orders $75+

 Gi Jiu Jitsu

-Practiced in the traditional uniform (the gi), this style allows grabbing fabric for grips, throws, and submissions.
-It emphasizes technical control, grip fighting, and layered strategy.
+This style is practiced in the traditional uniform (the gi) which allows for grabbing fabric for grips, throws & submissions.
+This style places a big emphasis on technical control, grip fighting & layered strategy.

 No-Gi Jiu Jitsu

-Both styles build transferable skills, but many practitioners prefer one over the other depending on their goals.
+Both styles teach transferable skills but a lot of practitioners prefer one over the other depending on their goals.

 Benefits of Jiu Jitsu

-Understanding what is jiu jitsu also means recognizing the many reasons people train.
+Getting a grip on what is jiu jitsu also means recognizing all the reasons why people train.

-3. Mental Health Training teaches stress management, mindfulness, and resilience.
-The focus required on the mats often becomes a form of meditation in motion.
+3. Mental Health Training teaches stress management, mindfulness & resilience.
+The focus needed on the mat often becomes a form of meditation in motion.

 Culture of Jiu Jitsu